 There has been a lot of ‘bank bashing’ recently with the Royal Commission.
-What do you think is the right approach for a FinTech start-up to take, to get traction, and become successful?
+What do you think is the right approach for a FinTech start-up to get traction, and become successful?

 Alex: Interesting question.
 I think it's about knowing who your audience is.
 There is a lot of talk around banks right now.
 Could Spriggy take advantage of the Royal Commission and ‘bash the banks?’
 Yes, but I think negative messaging is setting the bar low.